Shohei-Takata/Fast-optimal-entrainment/README.md

 ### Willamowski-Rossler

-The main code is "WR_Floquet", "WR_simple", "WR_feedback", "WR_penalty", and "WR_plot".
+The main codes are "WR_Floquet", "WR_simple", "WR_feedback", "WR_penalty", and "WR_plot".
-The structure of these code are the same as the above.
+The structure of these codes are the same as "VAN_...".
 The figure is corresponding to fig6 and fig7 in the article*.